DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is NodeJS, NPM, and NVM, and PNPM?

 NodeJS is a free, JavaScript (JS) server runtime.
 It runs JS code as single-threaded, non-blocking, asynchronous programs, which makes it very memory efficient.
-Node.js performs many system-level tasks, but is commonly used to run JS servers.
+NodeJS performs many system-level tasks, but is commonly used to run JS servers.

 NPM (Node Package Manager) is the world's largest software registry.
 Open source developers use it to share packages with each other.
 Many organizations use NPM to manage private development as well.
-Most developers interact with NPM using the CLI (Command Line Interface), and usually ships with Node.js.
+Most developers interact with NPM using the CLI (Command Line Interface), and usually ships with NodeJS.

-NVM (Node Version Manager) is used to switch between versions of Node.js.
+NVM (Node Version Manager) is used to switch between versions of NodeJS.
 NVM works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash) and runs on Linux distros, macOS, and Windows WSL.

 PNPM (Performant Node Package Manager) is a JavaScript package manager, similar to NPM.